kha8128/kha8128.github.io/content/research.md

 ### Materials Characterization

 #### Current Challenges:
 Amorphous carbon (a-C) is a widely used material in electronics, energy storage, and coatings due to its unique properties, including high hardness, chemical stability, and tunable electronic properties.
-However, predicting its structure-property relationships remains a challenge due to its disordered nature.
 Characterizing amorphous carbon accurately is crucial to understand its performance in various applications, yet conventional methods struggle with its complex, non-crystalline structure.

 #### Our Approach:
 To address these challenges, I have applied machine learning models to predict the three-dimensional structure of amorphous carbon based on spectroscopy data.
 Using neural networks, we link spectral features to the atomic structure, allowing us to uncover previously unknown structure-spectrum relationships.
-This work also lays the foundation for using <b>generative models</b> to design new amorphous materials with desired properties.
+This work also lays the foundation for using <b>generative models</b> to design new materials with desired properties.

 ![a-C Research Figure](/images/amorphous_carbon_figure.jpeg)